How to use an employee-centric approach to build an integrated talent management framework

 Success at the corporate level depends in large part on the ability to accurately describe, evaluate and predict the present and future state of organizational leadership.
 A clear leadership model is the foundation for promotion management, building succession plans, and managing high –potential programs.
 The challenge is to define a clear concept of leadership and yet still leave room for individual differences, innovation and alternative approaches.
 This challenge of balancing the needs of the whole while valuing the contributions of its parts is amplified in multi-cultural corporate environments.

 The longtime implications of data in recruiting reach even deeper than just leadership assessment; leadership development and talent management have also benefited from modern psychometric techniques.
-Not to mention the explosion of ...
+Not to mention the explosion of the ...